Wassefdabbas/Chatly-ChatApp/README.md

 *   **Secure User Authentication:** Users can create an account and log in to a persistent session, with all user data managed by my custom-built backend.
 *   **Robust Chat Functionality:** Integrated Stream's Chat API for a powerful messaging experience, including real-time messages and live "typing..." indicators.
-*   **High-Quality Video Calling:** Leveraged the Stream Video API to implement seamless, one-on-one video calls directly within the application.
+*   **Video Calling:** Leveraged the Stream Video API to implement seamless, one-on-one video calls directly within the application.
 *   **Fully Deployed:** The application is deployed on Render, making it publicly accessible and demonstrating modern deployment practices.

 ---